menu cross down-arrow up-arrow

 When we started travel blogging back in 2008, it was a lot more difficult than it is today.

+It involved a lot of hand-coding changes, and the themes were pretty primitive.
+Truthfully travel blogs just looked awful compared to today’s websites.
 Nowadays you can be up and running in one day if you want to.
-It's a far cry from the early days when we really had no idea how to start our first travel blog.
+It’s a far cry from the early days when we really had no idea how to start our first travel blog.

-What you have to remember is that if you want to make this a career, it's a lot of hard work, time, and perseverance.
+What you have to remember is that if you want to make this a career, it’s a lot of hard work, time, and perseverance.
 You have to think long term.
+After all, there are a lot of travel blogs out there, so you need to do what you can to make yours stand out such that readers will consider your work a true resource.

 It is not just heading out to travel the world and being able to write about travel.
-It involves work on different social media platforms like Facebook and Instagram, networking at conferences, optimizing for search engines, etc.
+It involves working on different social media platforms like Facebook and Instagram, networking at conferences, optimizing for search engines, etc.

-You can't just throw the blog on autopilot after you start it and expect it to be successful.
+You can’t just throw the travel blog on autopilot after you start it and expect it to be successful.

 The Crucial First Step to Starting Your Blog